 Best Debt Consolidation Companies: What to Look For

-When choosing a company to consolidate your debt, it is important to find a company that is reliable and compliant with the FTC regulations.
-Do not continue to work with a company that does not disclose all of the legally required information before encouraging you to enroll.
+When choosing a company to consolidate your debt, it is important to find one that’s reliable and compliant with FTC regulations.
+Don’t work with a company that doesn’t disclose all the legally required information before encouraging you to enroll.

-Company accreditations are another key indicator on whether or not a company is adhering to ethical standards.
-The accreditations listed below are through private agencies and are not government accreditations.
-However, these entities are recognized as authorities within the industry and have missions to promote ethical practices within the debt management industry.
+Accreditations are another key indicator of whether a company adheres to ethical standards.
+The accreditations listed below are through private agencies, not the government.
+However, these entities are recognized as authorities in the industry and have missions to promote ethical debt management practices.

 The American Fair Credit Council (AFCC), formerly known as the TASC, advocates for consumers.
-In order to become AFCC accredited, a company must be fully compliant with FTC regulations and undergo an annual renewal process.
+To be AFCC accredited, a company must be fully compliant with FTC regulations and undergo an annual renewal process.

 The International Association of Professional Debt Arbitrators (IAPDA) offers certifications and exercises for debt specialists.
-Companies that are IAPDA certified have been professionally trained and certified in debt management best practices and upholding ethical standards.
+The employees at companies that are IAPDA certified have been professionally trained in debt management best practices and upholding ethical standards.

-The United States Organizations for Bankruptcy Alternatives (USOBA) has rigorous standards that include FTC regulations, plus additional standards that debt consolidation companies must adhere to.
+The United States Organizations for Bankruptcy Alternatives (USOBA) has rigorous standards that go beyond FTC regulations, and debt consolidation companies must adhere to them to be certified.

-Lastly, look for what supplemental resources a company offers in addition to consolidation.
-While any company can provide negotiation or consolidation services, the best companies provide solutions for managing your finances and staying out of debt.
-Any company who is looking for repeat customers should be avoided.
+Lastly, look closely at the supplemental resources a company offers.
+While any company can provide negotiation or consolidation services, the best ones provide solutions for managing your finances and staying out of debt.
+Any company that’s looking for repeat customers should be avoided.

-Your financial situation and personal needs determine which company best fits your needs.
-The following factors are important considerations when determining which debt consolidation program to pursue.
-Since these programs can take years to finish, it is vital to consider all the information up front.
+Your financial and personal needs determine which company is best for you, but the following factors are important to consider as you decide which debt consolidation program to pursue, no matter your situation.
+Since these programs can take years to complete, it is vital to consider all the information up front.

 How forthcoming a company is with information is a huge factor when choosing a debt consolidation company.
-Before you choose a company, make sure to understand its history.
-Due to the New Rule, there are things that a company legally must disclose to you before you enroll in its program.
+Before you sign anything, make sure you understand the company’s history.
+Due to the New Rule, there are things a company legally must disclose to you before you enroll in its program.
 These include educated estimates of the potential length of your program, the cost of your program, your rights as a consumer, and the fact that you are still responsible for your debts and may receive collection calls.

 Companies legally cannot charge upfront fees for services and must provide an upfront estimate of how long your program will take.
-Also, companies should never put pressure on you to disclose personal information, such as your bank information, before you enroll in a program.
+Also, they should never put pressure on you to disclose personal information, such as your bank information, before you enroll in their program.

 Finally, consolidation companies cannot promise to stop collection calls.
 Collection agencies are within their legal rights to contact you.
-While your debt consolidation company may attempt to lessen these calls, the calls might not stop, especially if you stop making your payments to your creditors as part of the program.
+While your debt consolidation company may attempt to reduce the number of calls you receive, they might not stop, especially if you stop making your payments to your creditors as part of the program.

 For our tests, we examined how well a company adhered to these standards.
-We contacted each company multiple times over the phone and through email.
-We asked detailed questions about the program requirements, including length and cost of the program.
-We also asked about upfront fees and what companies would do in order to stop collection calls.
-Lastly, we made note of any companies who pushed us for personal information during the consultation.
-Companies should provide you a consultation and all relevant information before pushing you to enroll.
+We contacted each one multiple times over the phone and through email.
+We asked detailed questions about the program requirements, including the length and cost of the program.
+We also asked about upfront fees and what companies do stop collection calls.
+Lastly, we made note of any companies that pushed us for personal information during the consultation.
+Companies should provide a consultation and all relevant information before pushing you to enroll.

 In these tests, New Era Debt Solutions was the most transparent.
-Our questions were answered forthright, and the information was consistent.
+Representaives were forthright in answering our qusetions, and the information was consistent.
 In addition, the company website has a detailed Truth and Transparency section dedicated to explaining the processes of its program and the FTC regulations.
 Many companies advertise that they never charge upfront fees but fail to acknowledge that they legally cannot do so.
 New Era clearly explains the FTC rules about upfront fees and does not try to take credit for lack of advanced charges.

 Customer Service & Resources